irena-flextool/flextool/docs/how_to.md

 ## How to enable/disable outputs

-Some of the outputs are optional and some of them are not produced by default.
+Some of the outputs are optional.
+Some of these optional outputs are output by default while some are not (see below).
 Removing outputs speeds up the post-processing of results.
-The user can enable/disable them by changing parameters of the the `model` entity:
+The user can enable/disable them by changing the following parameters of the `model` entity:

 - `output_node_balance_t`: Default: yes.
 Produces detailed inflows and outflows for all the nodes for all timesteps.
 Mainly useful to diagnose what is wrong with the model.
 - `output_connection__node__node_flow_t`: Default: yes.
 The flows between the nodes for each timestep.